 I am sure we all intend to keep products that contain THC out of reach, but dogs can be curious and resourceful.
 Vets in Cities in the US where cannabis is legal are reported to be receiving lots of calls about dogs who have accidentally ingested it.

-Dogs can steal cookies or brownies off the counter or out of a backpack left in reach or off a dining room table after dinner, or they can be around secondhand marijuana smoke or they could pick up a fallen joint or edible in a public space.
+Dogs can steal weed cookies or brownies or edibles or even a joint off the counter or out of a backpack left in reach or off a dining room table after dinner, or they can be around secondhand marijuana smoke or they could pick up a fallen joint or edible in a public space.

 Imagine how toxic the chocolate brownies Kilo the Pug stole while my husband wasn’t looking or the onion quiche he stole off the counter would have been if they contained THC as well.

-Be careful where weed and edibles are consumed, stored or discarded.
+Be careful where cannabis and edibles are consumed, stored or discarded.

 Keep vigilant on walks and in public spaces.